Pressure grows for global climate cash to help hard-hit poor

 “In the absence of an effective global response, annual economic losses due to climate change are projected to exceed $400 billion by 2030 for the V20, with impacts far surpassing our local or regional capabilities,” said Philippines Finance Minister Cesar Purisima.

-A senior U.S. administration official said this week that Washington recognized the importance of doing more to support adaptation and had been making policy changes to speed that up.
+A senior U.S. administration official said this week that Washington recognised the importance of doing more to support adaptation and had been making policy changes to speed that up.

 The fledgling Green Climate Fund, a global financing vehicle set up under U.N. climate talks, was aiming to spend half its resources on adaptation as it ramps up, the official noted.